 - Direct discrimination – this might have taken place if you are treated badly at work as a direct result of having a “protected characteristic”.
 For example, if you are demoted, or receive a pay cut, because you have become pregnant.

 - Indirect discrimination – indirect discrimination occurs if you are treated negatively at work in a way that is indirectly linked to your protected characteristic.
-For example, if you have a disability which means that you are not able to work full-time, and the organisation that you work for decides not to pay any bonuses to part-time employees, this might be indirect discrimination.
+For example, if you are a woman who cannot work full time due to childcare responsibilities and the organisation that you work for decides not to pay any bonuses to part-time employees, this might be indirect discrimination.
 Indirect discrimination can occur in lots of different circumstances.
 It might not be immediately obvious if this type of discrimination is taking place, and a solicitor may be able to assist you in exploring this further.

 Discrimination claims for the four different types of discrimination – direct, indirect, harassment and victimisation – can be brought alongside each other.
 Quite often, an employee or worker can be subject to more than one type of discrimination.
-Compensation for a successful discrimination claim can often be substantial, because there is no compensation cap.
+In addition, if you are disabled, you are also protected from discrimination arising from your disability.
+Compensation for a successful discrimination claim can often be substantial because there is no compensation cap, unlike unfair dismissal.

 What should I do if I am worried about discrimination at work?